zefc92/CapTerra/construction.md

 ---

 CapTerra’s construction crews can turn your design ideas into reality.
 We build custom yardscapes to transform your outdoor environment into a staycation destination.
-Our construction services include: patios and walkways pergolas and decks fences and retaining walls irrigation systems vegetable gardens and raised beds
+Our construction services include:

 ### Patios & Walkways
 <p><a href="{{ "/images/walkwayfull.jpg" | absolute_url }}" data-lightbox="walkways" data-title="Accurate pics coming soon"><z class="image left"><img src="{{ "/images/walkway.jpg" | absolute_url }}" alt="" /></z></a> Walkways such as Maple, Oak or Walnut are the gold standard in furniture materials, and will handle decades of use and wear.<a href="{{ "/images/treefull.jpg" | absolute_url }}" data-lightbox="walkways" data-title="big ol tree"></a></p>